-This tutorial is mainly focused on the interplay between concentration of measure and information theory, as well as applications to problems related to information theory, communications and coding.
+This monograph is mainly focused on the interplay between concentration of measure and information theory, as well as applications to problems related to information theory, communications and coding.
 For this reason, it is primarily aimed at researchers and graduate students working in these fields.
 The necessary mathematical background is real analysis, elementary functional analysis, and a first graduate course in probability theory and stochastic processes.
-As a refresher textbook for this mathematical background, the reader is referred, e.g., to [80].
+As a refresher textbook for this mathematical background, the reader is referred, e.g., to [82].

 Chapter 2 on the martingale approach is structured as follows: Section 2.1 lists key definitions pertaining to discrete-time martingales, while Section 2.2 presents several basic inequalities (including the celebrated Azuma-Hoeffding and McDiarmid inequalities) that form the basis of the martingale approach to concentration of measure.
 Section 2.3 focuses on several refined versions of the Azuma-Hoeffding inequality under additional moment conditions.
-Section 2.4 discusses the connections of the concentration inequalities introduced in Section 2.3 to classical limit theorems of probability theory, including central limit theorem for martingales and moderate deviations principle for i.i.d.
+Section 2.4 discusses the connections of the concentration inequalities introduced in Section 2.3 to classical limit theorems of probability theory, including the central limit theorem for martingales, the moderate deviations principle for i.i.d. real-valued random variables, and the suitability of the concentration inequalities derived in Chapter 2 for some structured functions of discrete-time Markov chains.
+Section 2.5 forms the second part of Chapter 2, applying the concentration inequalities from Sections 2.2 and 2.3 to information theory and some related topics.
+Section 2.6 concludes with a summary of the chapter.